saibotsivad/ragu/README.md

 The function is called with an options object and a callback function.
 The options object contains the following properties:

+* `content: any` - This is the exact property given from Step 2.
+If you are using normal Markdown, this would likely be the fully-realized `string` of the file, with the frontmatter/metadata section removed.
 * `filepath: string` - The filepath of the content file, relative to the input directory, e.g. if `input` were `./content` this might be `articles/how-to-drive.md`.
-* `metadata: Any` - This is whatever comes out of the frontmatter parser in Step 3.
+* `metadata: any` - This is whatever comes out of the frontmatter parser in Step 3.
 (Note: that means if the output `metadata` property is `undefined`, this property will also be `undefined`!)
 * `site: Any` - This is whatever comes out of your merging function in Step 4.
 (If you don't provide a merging function, this property will not be set.)
-* `stream: Readable` - The readable stream of the content file, starting after the `end` offset from Step 2.

 The output from this render function should be an object with the following properties: